kevweolomu/Kevwe_Olomu/README.md

 ---

 - 🔭 I’m currently working on a family social media app
-- 🌱 I’m currently learning everything
+- 🌱 I’m currently learning everything there is to know about frontend and backend technologies
-- 👯 I’m looking to collaborate on projects using next.js and gatsby
+- 👯 I’m looking to collaborate on any projects that will allow me learn more and practice skills learnt so far
-- 🤔 I’m looking for help with other content creators
 - 📫 How to reach me: via linkedin or email
 - 😄 Pronouns: She / Her / Hers